-Recognizing a scam
+Recognizing a Scam

-- Threat to shut off: Scammers often contact customers claiming their utility bill is past due and service will be shut off unless a payment is made right away – usually within an hour or less.
+- Threat to shut off: Scammers often contact customers claiming their energy bill is past due and service will be shut off unless a payment is made right away – usually within an hour or less.

 - Request for immediate payment: Scammers may instruct customers to call them back after they purchase a prepaid card.